 Did you know that Disney World isn’t just home to the theme parks?
-They have tons of additional entertainment options, including three different types of golf – regular, footgolf (like soccer or football golf), and miniature golf!
-The Walt Disney World Resort is home to two different miniature golf locations which each have two unique courses.
+They have tons of additional entertainment options, including three different types of golf – regular, footgolf (like soccer or football golf), and mini golf!
+The Walt Disney World Resort is home to two different mini golf locations which each have two unique courses.
 The following article will give you a summary of where the mini golf courses are, what makes them fun, and why you should engage in the activity in the first place.

 Will I Enjoy Mini Golf?